 Although it is natural to be concerned about the pain that may be caused by these procedures, most patients do not experience severe or significant post-operative pain.
 Pain medication and antibiotics will be prescribed for you to make your recovery as easy as possible.
 Occasionally, some people develop post-operative infections that require additional antibiotic treatment.
 In addition, there is a chance that the nerve in the lower jaw, which provides sensation to your lower lip and chin, may be affected.
 If you are missing quite a lot of bone, it might be difficult to place an implant without infringing on the nerve space.
-Although Dr. Horn takes great care to avoid this nerve, occasionally it is irritated during the procedure, resulting in tingling, numbness or a complete lack of sensation in your lip, chin or tongue.
+Although Dr. Horn and Dr. Piche take great care to avoid this nerve, occasionally it is irritated during the procedure, resulting in tingling, numbness or a complete lack of sensation in your lip, chin or tongue.
 Usually these altered sensations will resolve within time, but they can be permanent and/or painful.
 If you notify us of post-operative numbness as soon as possible, it will allow us to manage your care in the most appropriate way.

 How Long Will The Implants Last?

 Implants usually last a long time.
 When patients are missing all of their teeth, long-term studies (more than 30 years) show an 80 to 90 percent success rate.
 For patients missing one or several teeth, recent studies show a success rate of greater than 95 percent, which compares favorably with other areas in the body that receive implant replacement (such as hips or knees).
 However, if one of your dental implants either doesn’t heal properly or loosens after a period of time, you may need to have it removed.
 After the site heals (or on occasion at the time of removal), another implant usually can be placed.

 When Are The Replacement Teeth Attached To The Implant?